 Cloze (fill-in-the-blank) questions are meant to be challenging, but they aren't meant to test spelling.
 Instead, they are only intended to prompt recall.
 Therefore, students only have to supply the first three letters of the word to get the answer correct.
 However, you may want students to practice their spelling as well as their vocabulary, so you can check this box if you want the student to spell out the entire word.

-Students may benefit from the Needs extra help setting for a myriad of reasons.
+Students may benefit from the Extra Help setting for a myriad of reasons.
 They may be English Language Learners, students needing remediation, or students with specific learning needs.
 This setting impacts the trainer directly and changes several settings in the student’s preferences.

-The Needs extra help setting directly impacts the trainer by decreasing the number of Cloze questions that students receive.
+The Extra Help setting directly impacts the trainer by decreasing the number of Cloze questions that students receive.
 Students still see progressively difficult multiple choice questions and some fill-in-the-blank questions, but they’ll receive fewer of the latter.

-When you enable Needs extra help, the following settings are also adjusted in the student’s preferences:
+When you enable Extra Help, the following settings are also adjusted in the student’s preferences: